CouncilDataProject/speakerbox/CONTRIBUTING.md

     ```bash
     git add .
-    git commit -m "Resolves gh-###.
-Your detailed description of your changes."
+    git commit -m "Your detailed description of your changes."
     git push origin {your_development_type}/short-description
     ```